Anti-spam protection in EOP

 The anti-spam settings in EOP are made of the following technologies:

 Spam filtering (content filtering): EOP uses the spam filtering verdicts Spam, High confidence spam, Bulk email, Phishing email and High confidence phishing email to classify messages.
 You can configure the actions to take based on these verdicts, and you can configure the end-user notification options for messages that were quarantined instead of delivered.
-For more information, see Configure anti-spam policies in Office 365.
+For more information, see Configure anti-spam policies in Microsoft 365.

 By default, spam filtering is configured to send messages that were marked as spam to the recipient's Junk Email folder.
 However, in hybrid environments where EOP protects on-premises Exchange mailboxes, you need to configure two mail flow rules (also known as transport rules) in your on-premises Exchange organization to recognize the EOP spam headers that are added to messages.
 For details, see Configure standalone EOP to deliver spam to the Junk Email folder in hybrid environments.

 Outbound spam filtering: EOP also checks to make sure that your users don't send spam, either in outbound message content or by exceeding outbound message limits.
-For more information, see Configure outbound spam filtering in Office 365.
+For more information, see Configure outbound spam filtering in Microsoft 365.

 Manage errors in spam filtering